 Students who submit their application by the priority application deadline (May 1 for the Fall semester and November 1 for the Spring semester) are automatically considered for any available internal scholarship funding, including a Dean's Graduate Scholarship.
 Recipients of this scholarship are determined based on academic merit (cumulative grade point average and standardized test performance) and demonstrated need (based on submitted FAFSA).
 Those students selected for a Dean's Graduate Scholarship will be notified of award details and eligibility criteria within three weeks of the priority deadline.

-Recipients of the Dean's Graduate Scholarship are expected to actively participate in community-building initiatives within the College of Communication and the Arts' Center for Graduate Studies.
-Opportunities for student leadership within the Center include the Graduate Student Association and mentorship programs for rising BA/MA Communication and Museum Professions students.
+Recipients of the Dean's Graduate Scholarship are expected to actively participate in community-building initiatives within Graduate Studies.
+Opportunities for student leadership within the Graduate Studies include the Graduate Student Association and mentorship programs for rising BA/MA Communication and Museum Professions students.
 Selected students are also expected to maintain a 3.0 grade point average and successfully complete at least six credits during each eligible term.

 For more information about the Dean's Graduate Scholarship, please contact Dr. Ryan Hudes.